wilferalexander/wilferalexander/README.md

 ## About Me
 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>
 Hello there!
-I'm passionate about the fascinating world of data science and artificial intelligence.-
-- 🎓 &nbsp; I am a systems engineer working for DHL Supply Chain I live in Colombia. .
+I am passionate about the fascinating world of data science and artificial intelligence. 🎓 I am a systems engineer working for DHL Supply Chain in Colombia, where I specialize in implementing WMS systems.
+Additionally, I am enthusiastic about everything related to artificial intelligence and new technologies.

 ## 💻 Technical Stack